With Cambodia being a Thailand neighbor, several million Thais and foreign visitors cross into the country from Thailand every year.

 The Cambodian ministry recommends anyone planning a trip to Cambodia either obtains a legitimate visa from a Cambodia embassy, or uses the government’s official website — E.Visa — Kingdom of Cambodia.
 On the website, you can obtain a Cambodia e-visa for only $36, and it is then valid for three months.

-The application process is easy on the site too.
+The online application process is simple too.

 You are then set for a visit of up to 30 days, and with a visa that is valid for three months.